UAV-Assisted Space-Air-Ground Integrated Networks: A Technical Review of Recent Learning Algorithms: Simulation Results

-In Fig. \ref{time_uav} and Fig. \ref{time_alluav}, we evaluate the performance of the learning and PSO based algorithms in terms of time consumption for the simulations.
-We can observe that the DQN-CA and PSO based algorithms consume more time compared to the other algorithms due to having several neural networks and particles.
-Furthermore, the satisfaction and MAB based, Q-learning have the lowest simulation time.
+In Fig. \ref{time_alluav}, we evaluate the performance of the learning and PSO-based algorithms in terms of time consumption for the simulations.
+We can observe that the DQN-CA and PSO-based algorithms consume more time compared to the other algorithms due to the involvement of several neural networks and particles.
+Furthermore, satisfaction-based, MAB-based, and Q-learning algorithms have the lowest simulation times.
+The results are aligned with our time complexity analysis.
+In addition, the dimension of UAV trajectories (e.g., $2$D or $3$D trajectories) contributes to the total execution time of an algorithm as a constant factor.
+The complexity upper bounds described in Sections \ref{sec_RL_SAGIN} to \ref{sec_pso} remain the same.
+This is evidenced by the simulation times logged from Fig. \ref{time_alluav}.